madfish-solutions/tezos-multisig/tests.md

 8. Proposal can be executed after enough confirmations only
 9. Proccess both transactions to contracts and transfers
 10. Ensure tokens can be delegated.
+11. Proposal can be confirmed or not during the suggestion of the proposal.

 ## Test cases